Topical Maps Entities How It Works

 Curated list of data sources (block explorers, node telemetry, academic datasets) and a reproducible methodology (scripts, queries) researchers can use to validate findings.

-Content Strategy for Proof of Work vs Proof of Stake: Which Is Safer?
+Content strategy and topical authority plan for Proof of Work vs Proof of Stake: Which Is Safer?

 The recommended SEO content strategy for Proof of Work vs Proof of Stake: Which Is Safer? is the hub-and-spoke topical map model: one comprehensive pillar page on Proof of Work vs Proof of Stake: Which Is Safer?, supported by 29 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Proof of Work vs Proof of Stake: Which Is Safer? — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Proof of Work vs Proof of Stake: Which Is Safer?.

 35